 To fund early clinical trials, Tactical Therapeutics has since raised capital from a number of philanthropically motivated individuals devoted to bringing the therapy to patients in need.
-In Phase I, 9 of 44 terminal patients with different tumors and various genomic mutations, who were pretreated with multiple drugs, responded to CTO alone with stable disease up to 14 months.
+In Phase I, 9 of 44 terminal patients with different tumors and various genomic mutations, who were pretreated with multiple drugs, responded to CTO alone with durable stable disease up to 14 months.

 In Phase IB, in 27 recurrent GBM patients, CTO given orally in combination with Temodar® showed a safe toxicity profile.
 One complete and six durable partial responses were confirmed in 27 patients with methylated or unmethylated MGMT GBM tumors.
 CTO crossed the BBB, and drug levels in resected tumor tissue were higher than in blood.
 A randomized Phase II/III is planned.
 Omuro et al., J. Clin.
 Oncol.
-(In Press) 2018.
+2018, 36:1702-1709.

 In a Phase IB study, 15 newly diagnosed GBM patients given CTO Standard of Care surgery-radiotherapy-Temodar®, achieved durable Partial Response and Stable Disease and notably longer PFS and median OS in in methylated and unmethylated MGMT genotypes.
-Two patients continue in the study on CTO alone after completing 12 cycles of adjuvant Temodar.
+Two patients continued in the study for 60 cycles on CTO alone after completing 12 cycles of adjuvant Temodar.
 Median progression free survival was 15 months and median overall survival was not reached – median follow up, 28 months.
 (Omuro et al., J. Clin.
 Oncol.
-(In Press) 2018.)
+2018, 36:1702-1709.)
 A randomized Phase II/III is planned.

 All of the mechanisms of action for CTO (Pravitinib) have shown to address multiple calcium dependent signaling pathways of cancer cell proliferation, metastasis, and immunosuppression in the microenvironment.
 This means that CTO modulates multiple signaling pathways and works in combination with traditional chemotherapy and targeted drugs to achieve clinical efficacy by preventing the number one problem in cancer today, resistance and recurrence of tumors.